Blendify/blender-manual/trunk/blender_docs/manual/animation/markers.rst

    :Mode:      All modes
    :Menu:      :menuselection:`Marker --> Make Markers Local`

-It is possible to convert standard markers into Pose markers with :menuselection:`Marker --> Make Markers Local`.
+It is possible to convert standard markers into pose markers with :menuselection:`Marker --> Make Markers Local`.
 Note that the original marker will be gone.
 If you want to keep it, make a duplicate before you convert.